-In last tutorial, we have seen introduction to Iot.
-In this tutorial, I will talk about iot protocols and its types.
-If we look closely to the term “Internet of Things”, it has two main words, Things and Internet.
-For the term “Internet” the first thing that comes up in our mind is a network that is used for global communication and thus enabling information sharing across the globe turning this planet into a global village.
-The other word “Things” we can refer to numerous IoT (internet of things) devices which are capable of performing actuating, remote sensing and live monitoring of different types of data.
-All these IoT devices have unique identities so that they can be accessed over thousands of devices for the purpose of communication or any other.
+In the last tutorial, we have seen introduction to IoT.
+In this tutorial, I will talk about IoT protocols and their types.
+If we look closely at the term “Internet of Things”, it has two main words, Things and the Internet.
+Firstly, for the term “Internet” the first thing that comes up in our mind is a network that is used for global communication and thus enabling information sharing across the globe turning this planet into a global village.
+On the other hand, the other word “Things” we can refer to numerous IoT (internet of things) devices which are capable of performing actuating, remote sensing and live to monitor of different types of data.
+Additionally, all these IoT devices have unique identities so that they can be accessed over thousands of devices for the purpose of communication or any other.

-A huge number of connected devices making Internet of things (IoT) are expanding continuously over the globe.
+A huge number of connected devices making the Internet of things (IoT) are expanding continuously over the globe.
 Now a number of devices around us are capable to process, collect and send data over servers or other connected devices.
 These devices are also used in many other ways like manufacturing, automotive, medicine, security system and much more.
-Now lets talk about iot protocols and types of iot protocols
+Therefore, let’s talk about IoT protocols and types of IoT protocols

-The IoT system can perform and transfer information only when they are in online mode i.e. when devices in IoT are safely connected to communication network.
-Here the question arises that how such connection is possible and what sort of connections are available for making these thousands of devices to communicate with each other.
-The answer for these entire questions is PROTOCOL.
+The IoT system can perform and transfer information only when they are in online mode.
+For example, when devices in IoT are safely connected to communication networks.
+Here the question arises that how much connection is possible and what sort of connections are available for making these thousands of devices to communicate with each other.
+The answer to these entire questions is PROTOCOL.
 We can say that protocols enable these devices to communicate with each other and many protocols have been introduced so far and continuously many protocols are being introduced.
-So in this article are to going to discuss about IoT networks requirements, different type of protocols used in IoT and brief description about commonly used protocols in Internet of Things.
+Therefore, in this article are to going to discuss IoT network requirements, different types of protocols used in IoT.
+In the end, we provide a brief description of commonly used protocols in the Internet of Things.

 IOT NETWORKS REQUIREMENTS